michaelorella/lignin-kmc/README.md

 -      and the set of events that a change to this monomer would impact
 - initial_events: dictionary -- The dictionary mapping event hash values to those events
 - n_max: int   -- The maximum number of monomers in the simulation
-- t_max: float -- The final simulation time (units depend on units of rates)
+- t_max: float -- The final simulation time (units depend on units of rates; seconds if using the default rates)
 - dynamics: boolean -- if True, will keep values for every time step
 - random_seed: None or hashable value to aid testing
 - return: dict with the simulation times, adjacency matrix, and list of monomers at the end of the simulation